 - Children may be scheduled to attend workshops or to work with more than one psychologist in the QK team during their time at the clinic.
 For example, one psychologist may conduct the psychometric assessments while another may facilitate individual and family therapy.
 Workshops are conducted in one room, while assessments and intervention are offered in others.
 We give the children regular breaks between activities to ensure their time at the QK clinic is stimulating and productive.

 - Providing feedback and strategies to parents is an important part of our process in helping children and families.
 Parent feedback sessions are always part of the series of intervention offered to long-distance clients.
 Families are encouraged to bring a grandparent or additional carer to supervise small children, should both parents wish to attend the parent feedback sessions without interruptions.

-- We also provide follow-up Skype or telephone consultations when families return home.
-This helps to maintain behavioural change in different settings for extended periods and offers necessary support to parents and children.
+- We provide follow-up Skype or telephone consultations when families return home.
+This helps to maintain behavioural change in different settings for extended periods, and offers necessary support to parents and children.

-- The Holdsworth Centre offering an enclosed playground area, family-friendly facilities and a well-resourced outdoor playgroup ($5) during school terms (9am-12).
+- The Holdsworth Centre, which offers an enclosed playground area, family-friendly facilities and a well-resourced outdoor playgroup ($5) during school terms (9am-12pm).
 All welcome.

-- Centennial Park Lands offers a large open space, lots of trees, cafe, two modern playgrounds, bikes for hire, duck ponds and sporting fields.
+- Centennial Parklands offers a large open space, lots of trees, a cafe, two modern playgrounds, bikes for hire, duck ponds and sporting fields.
 (See map)